Todra Gorge Rock Climbing

 There are over 450 bolted routes from 5.5 - 5.13b including a fair number of spectacular multi-pitch climbs reaching beyond 500m.
 The multi-pitch routes are a combination of rappel or descent by foot.
 Uniquely, there are beautiful, long climbs even for beginners such as Qui L’eut Cru (5.9).
 The classic multi-pitch route is La Classique (5.10a) - 9 pitches up a pillar in the centre of the gorge.
 Approaches are between 0 and 15 minutes.

 The first routes were built here by Spanish and French climbers in the 1970s, and new routes are continuously being developed by climbers from across Europe.
-The equipment is in good condition and regularly maintained by Julio Soares of Aventures Verticales Maroc.
-He sells a guidebook to recuperate some of the cost of bolting and maintaining routes.
+The fixed anchors are in good condition.
 It is not necessary to carry any trad gear unless you are specifically choosing to climb trad.

 It is always a good idea to wear a helmet when climbing in the gorges as there are nomad goat-herders who live on the tops of the cliffs.
 It’s not unheard of for a goat to knock a rock off the edge (but it is unheard of for the goat to yell “rock!”).